nick-cummings/word-count-widget/README.md

 ## Customization

+**Recommended:** Use the [configuration page](#easy-configuration) at `/config` for easy visual customization.

-You can customize the appearance using URL query parameters:
+Alternatively, you can customize the appearance using URL query parameters:

 ### Available Parameters